PIYUSHgoyal16/GPS-Route-Analyser/docs/Design.md

 ## Introduction

-`GPS route Analyser` is a Graphical User Interface Driven Tool/Application that can be used to obtain statistical data about the routes given to the user in form of `.gpx` file format.
-It helps us in obtaining the relation between elevation-speed vs Date and Time vs Date.
+`GPS route Analyser` is a Graphical User Interface Driven Tool/Application that can be used to obtain statistical data about the routes given by the user in form of `.gpx` file format.
+It helps us in obtaining the relation between elevation-speed vs Date and Time vs Date and many such statistics.

 This document describes the implementation details of the GPS route Analyser Tool.